Wondering What Is the Cost of Living in San Francisco – Here’s a Quick Breakdown

 Housing in SF – Average Home and Rent Prices

-Housing in San Francisco is one of the steeper ones in the US.
+You have figured the reasons to move and decided where to move, but before changing the address, know that housing in San Francisco is one of the steeper ones in the US.
 Indeed, it is the main factor in the overall cost of living.
 According to the latest data by data website numbeo.com, if you wish to buy real estate in the center of SF, it’ll cost you around $1,330 per square foot.
 Apartments outside of the city’s center go for $990 per square foot.

 As far as rent is concerned, smaller apartments downtown are rented for around $3,500 per month, while apartments of the same size outside of the center go for approximately $2,800.
 The rent for larger apartments in and out of the center is, on average, $6,600 and $4,900, respectively.